ZJURateTeam/ZJURate-chaincode/README.md

 This Chaincode is written in Go and uses the Fabric Contract API.

+## Structure

+./src: directory contains the Go source code for the Chaincode.
+./script: directory contains scripts for deployment and testing.
+Just run setup.sh and copy the config.yaml to backend.

 ## Dependencies
 - Go 1.21+
 - github.com/hyperledger/fabric-contract-api-go v1.2.2